 Can a child refuse to go to visitation?

 If a child is refusing visitation and is age 14 or older, the court can take the child’s desires into account when making visitation decisions.
-This is to help make certain that custodial parent isn’t trying to turn the child against the other parent.
+This is to help make certain that the custodial parent isn’t trying to turn the child against the other parent.
 The child should be encouraged to visit, but if that’s becoming problematic, you may want to revisit visitation.
 A parent can ask for changes to visitation once during each two-year period between custody reviews without having to prove a significant change in circumstances.

 Can grandparents have visitation rights?